 patients, hospital staff, and the community at large.

 Outpatient testing at all BHS locations:

-symptoms of a fever, cough, shortness of breath, runny nose/congestion,
+If you are experiencing symptoms of fever, cough, shortness of breath,

-or flu like symptoms and have outpatient testing scheduled please cancel
+runny nose/congestion, or flu-like symptoms and have outpatient testing

-your testing and do not go to hospital or outpatient locations for walk
+your test for further direction.
+Do not go to hospital or outpatient locations

 Some Outpatient Testing Locations will be Temporarily Closed as of Friday,